groboclown/petronia/docs/user-configuration.md

 If you set a size "0" portal within a top-level layout, It acts as an alternative to maximizing applications.

+#### Snap Alignment for Portals

+Portals can also define how windows are positioned within them.
+Normally, windows are resized to fit exactly within the portal.
+However, some windows do not size themselves exactly (such as console windows, which set their size based on the font size), and some windows may be prevented from being resized (by disabling the [resize](#display-values) functionality).
+In these cases, the window does not fit as expected, and can be *aligned* within the portal.

+You can specify the alignment along the vertical and horizontal sides with the `snap` layout attribute.
+This value is a human readable string that declares the alignment.

+Examples:

+* *top left* (the default alignment): Position the window such that its top left corner is flush with the top left corner of the portal.
+* *bottom right*: The window's bottom right corner is flush with the bottom right corner of the portal.
+* *right*: The window's right edge is against the portal's right edge, and is centered vertically.
+* *center*: The window is positioned in the middle of the portal.

 #### Testing Your Layout